coetzeer/coetzeer/_posts/2018-10-10-standing_on_the_shoulders.markdown

 ## Enter Mr Ingemann

-About 6 months after I gave up, I stumbled across this repo: https://github.com/andsens/freenas-jailconfig.
+About 6 months after I threw in the towel, I stumbled across this repo: https://github.com/andsens/freenas-jailconfig.
 Pure.
 Gold.

 Not only does it have good roles for setting up software on FreeBSD (specifically FreeNAS) jails, it is using ssh-jail.
 So I took that as a queue to give things another go.